-You will find a large selection of beaches to consider visiting in and around the area.
-You can click on the beach names for detailed information about that specific beach.
+You'll discover a large number of beaches to consider in and around the area.
+Just click on each beach name to read a detailed article concerning that particular stretch of sand.

-A second alternative that beach-goers can consider is Galisbay.
+Another alternative worth considering is Galisbay.
 Often overlooked by beachgoers, this beach has a view of Fort Louis and a nice spot to come when you want to get away from the crowds.

-Musée de Saint-Martin is a museum towards the middle of Marigot.
+Musée de Saint-Martin is a museum near the center of Marigot.
 The first showroom features an exhibit on the life of the Arawak Indians, and includes artifacts excavated from historic settlement areas.
 The most impressive of these artifacts is a molding of a Indian burial dated to 450 AD.

 Old Prison: For many years, the Old Prison of Marigot held the prisoners of the island who committed various crimes.
 The prison's role changed however in 1968, when the building was converted into a fire station and the prisoners transferred to a newer site.

-Ready for some action?
-Those wanting to test their luck on the slots have lots of venues where they can do so nearby.
+Feeling Lucky?
+Vacationers wanting to try their luck in some gaming action can find lots of venues where they can do so nearby.

 Lightning Casino is located in Simpson Bay, 2.5 mi.
 South of central Marigot.
 Just a few minutes away from the airport, Lightning Casino caters to sports fans with big screen televisions broadcasting sporting events from around the world while they game.